-Type-C ThunderBolt 3 Compatible Flash DrivesThe ThunderBolt thumb drive market that never really materialized is being made moot by the arrival of the Type-C ThunderBolt 3 interface.
-Using the SAME connector as USB-C and with the ability to 'Tunnel' USB 3.1 protocols over the TBolt3 bus, consumers will be able to plug a USB-C flash drive into a ThunderBolt3 port and never really notice or care the difference.
+Type-C ThunderBolt 3 Compatible Flash DrivesThe ThunderBolt thumb drive market that has yet to really materialize is being made moot by the arrival of the Type-C ThunderBolt 3 interface on new Apple Mac's and Windows PC's.
+Using the SAME connector as USB-C and with the ability to 'Tunnel' USB 3.1 protocols over the TBolt3 bus, consumers will be able to plug a USB-C flash drive into a ThunderBolt3 port and never really notice or care about the difference.

 |Fast USB 3.1 Thumb Drive||Cheap USB 3.1 Thumb Drive|

 |Samsung USB-C Flash Drive

 Even with USB 3.1's increased bandwith to 10Gbps, only the most high-end keychain type drive using PCIe NVMe SSD modules can fill the USB 3.1 Gen2 pipeline anyways.
 Expect to simply see alot of marketing billing USB 3.1 Type-C flash drives as 'ThunderBolt 3 COMPATIBLE' although they'll be functioning using somewhat slower USB protocols.

 USB3 vs ThunderBolt Flash Drive Speeds and CostsPerhaps some of the reasons for the delay in ThunderBolt flash memory drives reaching the market is the Price / Performance benefits (and more accurately, the lack thereof.)
 It would take some serious price reductions in the cost of licensing ThunderBolt chipsets to justify much of a market for ThunderBolt keychain style drives.